-Leaving Care has a range of services and supports to assist young people, aged 16 to 21 years of age, to transition from out-of-home care to independent living and adulthood.
+There are a range of services and supports to assist young people, aged 16 to 21 years of age, to transition from care services to independent living.

-For more information about leaving care and post care supports, see Leaving care on our Services website.
+For more information on leaving care, post care supports and provider contact list, see Leaving care on our Services website.